 The primary characteristic for wireless links is the error rate, measured as a function of the RSSI [6], [7].
-The correlation between the two to a large degree determines whether or not the link abstraction holds.
+The correlation between the two to a large degree determines whether the link abstraction holds.
 An understanding of this is essential for any higher layer mechanism or application metrics like throughput.
-Hence we look at this aspect in-depth.
+Hence, we look at this aspect in depth.

-We observed that for many transmitter-receiver position pairs, there was some variation (up to 4 dB in most cases) in the RSSI, across the 6000 packets in the 2 min duration.
-Hence we decided to separate out the 6000 packets into 60 bins of 100 packets each.
-Note that these are bins of 100 transmitted packets, not 100 received packets.
-We also note that if a packet is received with an error in the CRC check, its reported RSSI reading is still reliable, since it is measured at the receiver's card.
+We observed that for many transmitter-receiver position pairs, there was some variation (up to 4 dB in most cases) in the RSSI, across the 6000 packets in the 2-min duration.
+Therefore, we decided to separate out the 6000 packets into 60 bins of 100 packets each.
+Note that these are bins of 100 consecutively transmitted packets, not 100 received packets.
+We also note that if a packet is received with an error in the CRC check, its reported RSSI reading is still reliable since it is measured at the receiver's card.

 For each of the 60 bins, we compute the average RSSI and the error rate.
-If in a bin we do not have any received packets (not even with CRC error), we take the RSSI to be -100dBm.
-We note that the noise, or silence level in most of our experiments was -94dBm to -95dBm.
-So plotting the error rate against the RSSI is equivalent to plotting against the SNR.
+If in a bin we do not have any received packets (not even with CRC error), we take the RSSI to be -100 dBm.
+We note that the noise or silence level in most of our experiments was -94 to -95 dBm.
+Therefore, plotting the error rate against the RSSI is equivalent to plotting against the SNR.

-When we originally plotted the error rate versus RSSI graph, we observed several points which showed a high error rate despite a high signal strength (-75dBm or above).
-When we looked into our receiver side logs for these cases, we observed that there were lots of packets from external WiFi sources.
-This was especially so at the Acad, and Gnd locations.
+When we originally plotted the error rate versus RSSI graph, we observed several points that showed a high error rate despite a high signal strength (-75 dBm or above).
+When we looked into our receiver side logs for these cases, we observed that there were several packets from external WiFi sources.
+This was especially so at the Acad and Gnd locations.
 At the Acad location, there were many external WiFi sources in the vicinity.
+At the Gnd location, the signals were likely coming from a long-range WiFi link setup by someone in the vicinity.